mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter3.md

 > **Angular: Where to learn more**
 >
-> Ok, we'll admit it - if you've used Angualr before, you'll know there's a lot more to the binding syntax we just covered.
+> Ok, we'll admit it - if you've used Angular before, you'll know there's a lot more to the binding syntax we just covered.
 Unfortunately, in a short workshop, we don't have time to cover it in greater detail.
-If you'd liek to learn more, check out [the Angular documentation](https://angular.io/guide/user-input).
+If you'd like to learn more, check out [the Angular documentation](https://angular.io/guide/user-input).

 > **NativeScript: Where to learn more**
 >